Wavefront charts allow you to examine data, create alerts, and more!

 Fine-Tune Chart Metrics from the Data Tab

-From the Data tab, fine-tune the metrics that are displayed in the chart by customizing the query and applying filters and functions.
+From the Data tab, fine-tune the metrics that are displayed on the chart by customizing the query and applying filters and functions.

 - Create a chart by selecting metrics or a chart type.